 There Are Time Restrictions for Filing a Personal Injury Lawsuit

 States enforce deadlines for how long you can wait to file a truck accident lawsuit.
-These deadlines vary by state, and other circumstances can affect how long you have to take civil action.
+The deadlines can vary by state, and other factors can influence how long you have to bring a civil action.
 You may have between one and four years to take action, but you could have as little as a few months.

 Our team will be able to explain the deadline set by state law in your case and if there are exceptions to it, such as the following: